Our Services

 Start small.
 Stay consistent.
 Be honest.

-And if your symptoms feel heavier than a journaling practice can handle, it may help to take a quick Depression screening to better understand your symptoms and whether it's time to speak with a healthcare professional.
+And if your symptoms feel heavier than a journaling practice can handle, consider using a free Depression symptom assessment to gain clarity on what you're experiencing and whether it's time to reach out to a healthcare professional.

 Your brain can change.